-The 2021 comparatives have been restated in these financial statements to include the effect of the adjustments noted on the previous page.
-Under paragraph 10(f) of NZ IAS 1 Presentation of financial statements, this restatement would ordinarily require the presentation of a third consolidated statement of financial position as at 1 January 2021.
-However, as the restatement of the provisional fair values would have no effect on the statement of financial position as at that date, the Directors do not consider that this would provide useful additional information and, in consequence, have not presented a third consolidated statement of financial position due to prior period business combinations.
+The 2022 comparatives have been restated in these financial statements to include the effect of the adjustments noted on the previous page.
+Under paragraph 10(f) of NZ IAS 1 Presentation of financial statements, this restatement would ordinarily require the presentation of a third consolidated statement of financial position as at 1 January 2022.
+However, as the restatement of the provisional fair values would have no effect on the statement of financial position as at that date, the Directors do not consider that this would provide useful additional information and, in consequence, have not presented a third consolidated statement of financial position as.